Things To Do In Dubai

 22. Legoland

-This is another of the attractions in Dubai parks and resorts.
-But this one is mainly intended for children.
-Although the park claim to be for children aged 2-12, it will be better enjoyed by kids between 4 and 9.
+This is another attraction in Dubai parks and resorts, but this one is mainly intended for children.
+Although the park claims to be for children aged 2-12, it will be better enjoyed by kids between 4 and 9.

-Legoland has many parts, including Factory, Miniland, and four more themed portions; Imagination, Adventure, Lego City, and Kingdoms.
-The process of making Legos are shown in Factory.
-Take a quick stroll through this part and go to the Miniland.
+Legoland includes the Factory, Miniland, and four more themed portions: Imagination, Adventure, Lego City, and Kingdoms.
+The factory shows the process of making Legos.
+Take a quick stroll through this part and go to Miniland.
 Replicas of skyscrapers and the metro in Dubai made entirely of Lego blocks are a sight to see.
 The models of metro trains move over their tracks.
 However, this might not be as interesting to your kids as to you.

-‘Kingdoms’ is for the adventurous ones.
-The thrilling rides here are not meant for the younger kids as there is a height requirement to enter them.
-Some of the rides are interactive, like Merilyn Flying Machine, a carousel shaped like a plane, in which the rider can push a joystick and move the plane up and down as it rotates.
+‘Kingdoms’ is for the adventurous.
+The thrilling rides here are not meant for younger kids, as there is a height requirement to enter them.
+Some of the rides are interactive, like the Merilyn Flying Machine, a carousel shaped like a plane, in which the rider can push a joystick and move the plane up and down as it rotates.

-The rides inside ‘Adventure’ will be fun for the parents.
-Submarine Adventure is a unique ride that takes you to the bottom of a pool and lets you look at the fish and Lego models through the glass window.
+The rides inside Adventure will be fun for the parents.
+Submarine Adventure is a unique ride that takes you to the bottom of a pool and lets you look at the fish and Lego models through a glass window.

-Kids who love to build with legos will love ‘Imagination.’
-They can create their things with Legos and find new things to make from Master Builders Academy.
-Finally comes Lego City, where they can play real-life roles at ‘Driving School’, ‘Boating School’, ‘Police Headquarters’, and ‘Rescue Academy’.
+Kids who love to build with Legos will love Imagination.
+At Master Builders Academy, they can create their own things with Legos and find new things to make.
+Finally, there is Lego City, where they can play real-life roles at ‘Driving School,’ ‘Boating School,’ ‘Police Headquarters,’ and ‘Rescue Academy.’

 Legoland is a part of Dubai Parks and Resorts.
 This one is most suitable for younger children who are between 4–9 years of age or those who are still in love with legos.